What are contributions of countries to planetary well-being?

 Since September 2020, a small team at the Earth Charter International (ECI) has been working on a project to develop an instrument to measure Contributions of Countries to Planetary Well-being through the lenses of the four pillars of the Earth Charter.
-As a part of this work-in-progress, they developed a proof-of-concept for an index to score and rank countries based on their contributions.
-In June 2022, this new Index will be launched as part of the first annual Report of Contributions of Countries to Planetary Well-being on occasion of the 30th Anniversary of the Rio-92 Earth Summit.
-This effort seeks to offer a new angle and to foster a narrative on the importance of Planetary Well-being and our shared responsibility to contribute towards that.
+As a part of this work-in-progress, a proof-of-concept was developed for an index to score and rank countries based on their contributions.

 With this new instrument, we envision to provide a view of the current status of contributions of countries to planetary well-being.
 We aim to make this instrument become a reference for countries and an information, communication, education, and research tool.